 For the site-scale simulations and model evaluation we focused on the Dahra fluxtower site, located in the Sahelian zone of Senegal (15°24'10'' N, 15°25'56'' W).
 This site is a grazed semiarid savanna with a mean annual rainfall of 416 mm which mainly occurs during a short rainy season (July-September).
-It is equipped with a sensors measuring meteorological and hydrological conditions, as well as an eddy covariance system for continuously measuring carbon, water and energy fluxes since 2010 (Tagesson et al., 2015; Wieckowski et al., 2024).
+It is equipped with a study tower measuring meteorological, hydrological and radiation sensors, as well as an eddy covariance system for continuously measuring carbon, water and energy fluxes since 2010 (Tagesson et al., 2015; Wieckowski et al., 2024).